-Up until these listening sessions, I had been listening to the SL7 with a cheap to moderately range of needles.
+Up until these listening sessions, I had been listening to the SL7 with a cheap to moderate range of needles.
 The best ones yet were the original Technics needles, having better tracking and more refined treble than all aftermarket samples tried, including the 50 euro Tonar replacements.
-Incidentally the cheaper ones are to be avoided in linear trackers because even if they are T4P and are made conform the standardized requirements, their cantilever length is not standard.
+Incidentally, the cheaper ones are to be avoided in linear trackers because even if they are T4P and are made to conform to the standardized requirements, their cantilever length is not standard.
 Indeed I found ridiculously large differences in cantilever length, making for a permanent mistracking on the Technics arms, because their fixed position arms don’t allow moving the cartridge in order to compensate for needle tip position.
 With all the 7-25 euro replacement stylii this was clearly audible as treble sibilance.
 The Tonar was the best of the bunch, but it was still not as refined and airy as the original stylii.

 Technics SL-7 with Jico SAS

 Even with replacement stylii, the SL7 already sounds very musical and surprisingly full, with excellent drive and pace, and with its original Technics EPS 540 stylus it sounds even more well-balanced in addition to being very smooth and forgiving of mediocre records.
 The sense of overly fast pace is less than with the SL1210 and because decay on long notes has much longer sustain than on the latter, this doesn’t bother me and it’s really been a pleasant listen right from the start.
 But with the Jico SAS, it comes ridiculously close to the Yamaha PX-2 in all aspects except bass fulness and timbre.
-It comes so close in fact, that the PX-2 can sound a little underwhelming when switching back to it, this substantiated because the SL7/Jico SAS combo also has more extended treble and better articulation in the bass.
-The Yamaha does have deeper and more powerful bass though.
-It’s more solid and rooted, and as said, it has much more natural timbre.
+It comes so close in fact, that the PX-2 can sound a little underwhelming when switching back to it, this is substantiated because the SL7/Jico SAS combo also has more extended treble and better articulation in the bass.
+The Yamaha does have deeper and more powerful bass, though.
+It’s more solid and rooted, and as said, it has a much more natural timbre.
 That last aspect is the one area in which the SL7 most noticeably lags behind the rest.
-But remember: the PX-2 has a high grade Audio Technica MC cartridge while the SL7 has a standard MM cartridge.
+But remember: the PX-2 has a high-grade Audio Technica MC cartridge while the SL7 has a standard MM cartridge.
 It is unreal how well it performs.
 When I look at it, set up next to the giant PX-2, I still cannot believe it.
 But we all heard it, and were perplexed.